 For additional hardware configurations, the GbE-PHY can have its LED port order swapped.
 This is a useful feature to help simplify PCB layout design.
 Register 25G bit 0 controls the LED port swapping mode.
-LED port swapping only applies to the general mode LEDs.

 2.3.3 LED Behavior